Kong/docs.konghq.com/app/_src/gateway/production/networking/troubleshoot-postgres-tls.md

 You can check the TLS version by running the `pg_config --configure` command.

 Kong recommends TLSv1.2 or higher.
-Lower versions are deprecated and considered unsecure.
+Lower versions are deprecated and are not considered secure.

 ### Could not load server certificate file